Policy

 Definitions

-"Pending claims" for the purpose of Part 2 of this policy means PTSD claims from first responders that are pending before the WSIB or the WSIAT on May 8, 2018.
+"Pending claims" for the purpose of Part 2 of this policy means PTSD claims from first responders that were pending before the WSIB or the WSIAT on May 8, 2018.
 For further clarity, these are claims in which, as of May 8, 2018:

-• there is or was a right to file a notice of objection in respect of the claim following an initial entitlement decision and the notice of objection is or was filed within the appropriate time frame
+- there is or was a right to file a notice of objection in respect of the claim following an initial entitlement decision and the notice of objection is or was filed within the appropriate time frame

-• there is or was a right to file a notice of appeal to the WSIAT in respect of the claim following a final decision of the WSIB, and the notice of appeal is or was filed within the appropriate time frame, or
+- there is or was a right to file a notice of appeal to the WSIAT in respect of the claim following a final decision of the WSIB, and the notice of appeal is or was filed within the appropriate time frame, or

-• the first responder has filed a notice of appeal to WSIAT and the claim is pending before the WSIAT.
+- the first responder has filed a notice of appeal to WSIAT and the claim is pending before the WSIAT.

 Time limits for filing a PTSD claim